-Join Simon Allardice for an in-depth discussion in this video What refactoring is, part of Foundations of Programming: Refactoring Code.
+Join Simon Allardice for an in-depth discussion in this video What refactoring is, part of Programming Foundations: Refactoring Code.

 Refactoring is the name we give to a collection of small, independently learnable techniques for improving code that already exists.
 Meaning this code is already written, and it's already working.
 We are not changing what it does.
 Now these individual techniques, each one called a single refactoring are often very small.
 They can be described in a few minutes.
 And they each deal with one specific common issue, and the most likely way to, well, fix it, is not the best word because it's not broken.
 They deal with the most likely way to improve it.
 Now each of these different techniques has a name.
 There is the extract method refactoring, the replace array with object refactoring, the remove middleman refactoring and many more.
 And the idea is that you build a personal library of these techniques, like having a personal programming improvement toolkit.